Cora Pearl: Life in London

 On her own in London, Crouch made the acquaintance of Robert Bignell, proprietor of a notorious pleasure establishment, the Argyll Rooms.
 Providing the combination of a bar, a dance hall and women available for hire, the establishment provided private alcoves and rooms where couples could retire for sexual activity.
 Crouch soon vacated her single room and moved into a suite at the Argyll Rooms, becoming Bignell's mistress.

-Studying the life around her, Crouch realized that the life of the common prostitute was a tragic one, with the best result being that a woman could end up "poor and degraded", and the worst being a future that held "disease and death".
-Crouch resolved to practice the trade with higher expectations, with the goal of becoming the kept woman of select dedicated lovers with the financial means to keep her in luxury.
+Studying the life around her, Crouch realised that the life of the common prostitute was a tragic one, with the best result being that a woman could end up "poor and degraded", and the worst being a future that held "disease and death".
+Crouch resolved to practise the trade with higher expectations, with the goal of becoming the kept woman of select dedicated lovers with the financial means to keep her in luxury.

-Crouch's involvement with Bignell lasted for some time, with the two traveling to Paris, posing as a married couple.
+Crouch's involvement with Bignell lasted for some time, with the two travelling to Paris, posing as a married couple.
 Crouch became so enamoured with the city of Paris that she insisted that Bignell return to London without her, determined to remain in the French capital.
-It was at this time that Crouch took on the name "Cora Pearl", a pseudonym chosen to resonate with the new identity and future she hoped to craft for herself in Paris.
+It was at this time that Crouch took on the name Cora Pearl, a pseudonym chosen to resonate with the new identity and future she hoped to craft for herself in Paris.